Revised – originally published on August 28, 2018

 This is one of the most common questions I get asked.
-Unfortunately, there is not one simple answer to this question because it is different for each individual.
+Unfortunately, there is no simple answer to this question because it is different for each individual.
 Factors include: Age; Weight; Body Composition; Exercise

-Timing and quality of protein are important to consider, beyond just amount of protein.
+Timing and quality of protein are important to consider, beyond just the amount of protein.

 What is protein, and why do you need it?